Kentucky Public Service Commission

 Angie C. Hatton

-Angie Hatton was appointed to the Public Service Commission and designated as Vice Chair by Governor Andy Beshear on March 10, 2023.
+Angie Hatton was appointed to the Public Service Commission and designated as Vice Chair by Governor Andy Beshear in March 2023.
+She was then appointed as Chair on August 6, 2024.
 Her term expires July 1, 2025.

-Vice Chair Hatton was named to the Kentucky Gazette’s 50 Most Notable Women in 2019, named a KACO Outstanding County Advocate, awarded the Legislative Champion Award at the 2022 Senior Hunger Summit, given a Warrior for Working Families Award from the Working Families PAC, the Kentucky Valley Education Cooperative Henry Clay Award, the Cumberland Valley ADD Outstanding Advocate Award, the KCTC Outstanding Higher Education Advocate and numerous other awards.
-She served as Co-Chair of the Kentucky General Assembly’s Nonprofit Caucus, President of the Letcher County Bar Association, as Letcher County Trial Commissioner, as City Attorney for the City of Fleming-Neon and the City of Whitesburg.
+Chair Hatton was named to the Kentucky Gazette’s 50 Most Notable Women in 2019, named a KACO Outstanding County Advocate, awarded the Legislative Champion Award at the 2022 Senior Hunger Summit, given a Warrior for Working Families Award from the Working Families PAC, the Kentucky Valley Education Cooperative Henry Clay Award, the Cumberland Valley ADD Outstanding Advocate Award, the KCTC Outstanding Higher Education Advocate and numerous other awards.
 She serves on the Board of Directors for Kentucky Youth Advocates, Kentucky Habitat for Humanity, Eastern Kentucky Red Cross, Kentucky Community Farm Alliance, and EKY Heritage Foundation among other nonprofit boards.
+Currently she serves on the Board of Directors for both OPSI (Organization of PJM States) and OMS (Organization of MISO States).
+For NARUC, the National Association of Regulatory Utility Commissions, she serves on the Energy Resources and Environment Committee, the International Relations Committee and the Clean Coal Committee.
+Also, she serves on the Advisory Board for the New Mexico State University Center for Public Utilities.

 Mary Pat Regan